 It’s going fantastically well.
-You’ve just met a potential new client and you’re getting on like Holly and Phil: sparkling conversation, mental connection, business need identified and matched to a service you offer, they even have a budget.
+You’ve just met a potential new client and you’re getting on like Bert and Ernie: sparkling conversation, mental connection, business need identified and matched to a service you offer, they even have a budget.

 But, any minute now: the one question that could end it all will pop out of their mouth.
 It always does.
 You’re braced for it and painfully aware that as soon as this question gets aired, you’ll start feeling awkward.
 Sweaty palms.
 Anxious tummy.
 Your once crisp shirt feeling tight and damp.

 “Do you have a website I can look at?”

 Inward groan.
 Dry tongue.
 The atmosphere plunges from electric to oppressive as you struggle to fashion an answer.